-Writing about architecture is a process which includes analysis, documentation, research, exploration and study, before the actual writing begins.
-Ability to articulate and communicate an idea effectively is a personal superpower, that will help whatever domain of work you choose to work in.
+Writing about architecture is a process that includes analysis, documentation, research, exploration, and study before the actual writing begins.
+The ability to articulate and communicate an idea effectively is a personal superpower, that will help whatever domain of work you choose to work in.

 4. Broaden your horizons: